OMG – Oh My God!

-Made on a budget of ₹20 crore, the film released on 28 September 2012 was praised for its themes and for Rawal's and Kumar's performance.
+Made on a budget of ₹20 crore, the film was released on 28 September 2012 and received positive reviews from critics.

-The film was remade in Telugu as Gopala Gopala in 2015 with Venkatesh, Pawan Kalyan and Shriya Saran.
-It was also remade in Kannada as Mukunda Murari in 2016 with Upendra and Sudeep.
-A second instalment is in development with Akshay Kumar, Pankaj Tripathi, and Yami Gautam.
+It was remade in Telugu as Gopala Gopala (2015) with Venkatesh, Pawan Kalyan, and Shriya Saran.
+It was also remade in Kannada as Mukunda Murari (2016) with Upendra and Sudeep.

+A stand-alone sequel, OMG 2, with Akshay Kumar starring as Lord Shiva's messenger, along with Pankaj Tripathi and Yami Gautam in other lead roles, was theatrically released on 11 August 2023.

+OMG 3 is an upcoming Indian Hindi-language Lord Jai Shree Ram biopic film directed by Amit Rai.
+The film is scheduled Christmas to release on 25 December 2025.

 Plot

 Kanji Lalji Mehta, a middle-class Gujarati atheist, owns a shop of Hindu idols and antiques in Mumbai.
-He makes fun of religious activities around him and one such day, a low-intensity earthquake hits the city, and Kanji's shop is the only shop that is destroyed.
-His family and friends blame this on his atheism.
+He mocks religious activities around him until one day, a low-intensity earthquake hits the city, with Kanji's shop being the only one destroyed; his family and friends blame this on his atheism.

-At the insurance office, Kanji learns that the disaster claim does not cover any damage caused by natural calamities classified under "Act of God".
+At the insurance office, Kanji learns that the disaster claim does not cover any damage caused by natural calamities classified under "Act of God."
 Running out of options, he decides to sue God but fails to find a lawyer for such a lawsuit.
-Hanif Qureshi, a lower classed Islam lawyer, helps him file the case after Kanji decides to fight on his own.
+Hanif Qureshi, a working-class Muslim lawyer, helps him file the case after Kanji decides to fight on his own.
 Legal notices are sent to the insurance company as well as to religious people like Siddheshwar Maharaj, Gopi Maiyya, and their group's founder, Leeladhar Swamy, forcing them to court as representatives of God.